 Teams participate in national and regional mock trial competitions (consisting of both criminal and civil trials) throughout the academic year, where they demonstrate case preparation, pre-trial motions and preliminary matters, opening and closing statements, direct and cross examinations of witnesses, and use of exhibits.
 Advocates have earned awards at some of the nation's most prestigious invitation-only competitions, judged by distinguished members of the bench and bar.

 TAHP advocates have the privilege of being trained by Southwestern faculty and alumni coaches whose dedication to the program has made it what it is today.
-They include Professors Joseph Esposito '89 and Bill Seki '88, co-directors of the program, and Professor Karen Smith, faculty advisor.
+Professors Joseph Esposito '89 and Bill Seki '88, serve as co-directors of the program.